matthewmx86/Redmond-Firefox/README.md

 ```
 tar -xvzf firefox_IE.tar.gz -C ~/.mozilla/firefox/vugvl4ul.default-release/chrome/
 ```

+Note:
+[ If you have not enabled custom user style sheets (userchrome): ]
+1. Navigate to "about:config" in Firefox
+2. Enter the following text in the search box: toolkit.legacyUserProfileCustomizations.stylesheets
+3. Set the option toolkit.legacyUserProfileCustomizations.stylesheets to True
+4. Close all instances of Firefox and the changes will take effect when you restart Firefox

 The Firefox theme should now be installed and will be activated once you close all Firefox sessions and restart Firefox.

 ##Screenshots